JakobBergG/Dataproject_GBM/README.md

 The goal is to train models that can segment tumors on planning MR scans (T2 scans) and MR scans with recurrence tumors.
 Furthermore find out if models should be created specifically for each different hospital.
 This resulted in the following models/networks:
 - Task806_ANOUK_GBM (Also referred to as ANOUK network)
-- Task809_OUH_GBM (Finetuned ANOUK network on OUH data; also referred to as OUH-fintuned)
+- Task809_OUH_GBM (Finetuned ANOUK network on OUH data; also referred to as OUH-finetuned)
-- Task811_CUH_GBM (Finetuned ANOUK network on CUH data; also referred to as CUH-fintuned)
+- Task811_CUH_GBM (Finetuned ANOUK network on CUH data; also referred to as CUH-finetuned)
 - Task812_RECURRENCE_DIALATED_CAVITY_EXCLUDED_GBM (Also referred to as RECURRENCE network)

 ## Data